karannewatia/Mycelium/onion-routing/README.md

 So, up to 6 CloudLab machines are needed to test the protocol.

 #### Environment setup:
 - Please use `./install.sh` in the `script` folder to install all required libraries.
-Previously tried on CloudLab, `ubuntu 20.04`.
 It will take a while (around an hour) for the installation script to finish.
+Previously tried on CloudLab m510 machines (8-core 2 GHz Intel Xeon D-1548 processor and 64 GB RAM) running Ubuntu 20.04.

 ### Requirements:
 - python (version v>3, we tested with v 3.8.10)